 - Don’t throw or drop the dumbbells after finishing a set.
 Either again use your thigh force to put down the dumbbells in a reverse movement as you lifted them at the beginning of the exercise.

-Compared to purchasing machines or barbells, dumbbells are the most affordable option for doing chest exercises at home.
+For starters, compared to purchasing barbells, dumbbells are the more affordable option for doing chest exercises at home.

-Dumbbells allow for a more natural movement during exercise, which protects the rotator cuffs from injuries.
-While doing a set with dumbbells, you also activate more muscles and burns more calories.
+Whether you are working out at home or a fitness center, dumbbells allow for a more natural movement during each exercise, which protects the rotator cuffs from injuries.
+While doing a set with dumbbells, you also activate more muscles because the movement is more natural.

 Doing exercises with dumbbells requires more focus and control on each part of the body that balances strength on each side.